WisdomStoneWorshiper/COMP4411-Project1/ImpSkelS20/README.md

     - [x]  (1W) When using your program, you currently can't see what part of the original image you're painting.
 Extend the program so that when the cursor is in the painting window, a marker appears on the original image showing where you're painting.
 - [x]  (1W) Sometimes it is useful to use the contents of the painting window as the original image.
 Add a control to swap the contents of the painting window and the contents of the original image window.
-    - [ ]  (1B) Add controls that allow you to manipulate the color of the image.
+    - [x]  (1B) Add controls that allow you to manipulate the color of the image.
 For example, you could implement independent scaling of the red, green, and blue channels.
-(Kinshuk: want to do)
         - [x] (1B) Design a brush that selectively applies one or more filters such as blurring and sharpening. (implemented mean filter for blurring)
             - [x] (1B) Add an undo feature with at least one level of undo so that you can try a brush and decide to undo its effect on the canvas.
 This comes in very handy for experimenting with brush and filtering effects.
                 - [ ] (1B) Add the ability to dissolve one image into another.
 (Kinshuk: want to do)